zendesk/sla_event_tracking_app/README.md

 * Displays the information for the ticket SLA events in a user-friendly manner.

-* Allows users to see when SLA metrics where applied, fulfilled, or breached.
+* Allows users to see when SLA metrics were applied, fulfilled, or breached.

 ### Screenshot(s):